 North Dakota Integrates its SHSP with Other State Plans and Programs

-The North Dakota SHSP integration practice is discussed after this introduction.
+The North Dakota practice is discussed after the following introduction about SHSP integration.

 Introduction to SHSP Integration

 The Strategic Highway Safety Plan (SHSP) is a statewide-coordinated safety plan that provides a comprehensive framework for reducing the number of deaths and serious injuries on all public roads.
 In each State, the SHSP identifies the State's safety goals, objectives and key emphasis areas.
 It is intended to serve as an ‘umbrella’ plan that is integrated into other State transportation plans and guides the State's roadway safety investment decisions.